This St. Patrick's Day, defy convention and celebrate snakes

 For those of you who are like Indiana Jones and are afraid of snakes, you have nothing to fear.
-A common misconception of snakes and a reason why people develop a fear towards them is their presumed venomous bites.
-But in Canada, there are only four species of venomous snakes: the endangered massasauga in Ontario; the western rattlesnake in southern British Columbia; the prairie rattlesnake in southeastern Alberta and western Saskatchewan; and the rare night snake in limited areas of southern BC.
+A common misconception about snakes and a reason why people develop a fear toward them is their presumed venomous bites.
+But in Canada, there are only four species of venomous snakes: the endangered massasauga in Ontario; the threatened western rattlesnake in southern British Columbia; the prairie rattlesnake (special concern) in southeastern Alberta and western Saskatchewan; and the endangered night snake in limited areas of southern BC.

 It is important to note that snakes are more afraid of you than you are of them.
 Much like any species, they generally will only bite if provoked.
 Bites from snake species in Canada are few and far between.